DigiLive/gitChangelog/README.md

 ### Other

+- Set path to generate a changelog another local repository.
 - Set a From- and To tag to limit the changelog.
 - Filter subjects by labels<sup>1</sup>.
 - Set a header for the changelog (E.g. a title).